November 23, 2024

 “I did find duplication in terms of the degree, the specialization area, and the curriculum,” said Commissioner Janet Wormack.
 “The purposes may differ, but the larger portion definitely overlaps.”

-While meeting with the commission, Wilson cited how Morgan State is “on the cusp” of achieving Research 1 status, a prestigious designation for institutions with the highest levels of research activity.
-He noted that the HBCU will fall short of the distinction which will be announced this January, by just six graduate students and warned that Towson’s proposed doctoral program could further hinder their efforts to reach this milestone.
+While meeting with the commission, Wilson cited that Morgan State is “on the cusp” of achieving Research 1 status, a prestigious designation for institutions with the highest levels of research activity.
+He noted that the HBCU will fall short of the distinction, which will be announced this January, by just six graduate students and warned that Towson’s proposed doctoral program could further hinder its efforts to reach this milestone.

-Morgan State’s bio-environmental science Ph.D. program also plays a key role in the university’s “quest” to establish the nation’s 18th federal lab at its Environmental & Aquatic Research Laboratory in Charles County, Wilson said.
+Wilson said that Morgan State’s bio-environmental science Ph.D. program also plays a key role in the university’s “quest” to establish the nation’s 18th federal lab at its Environmental & Aquatic Research Laboratory in Charles County.
 If successful, Morgan State would become the first HBCU in the country to host a federal lab.

 A spokesperson for Towson released a statement saying while the school “respects the decision of the commissioners, we are disappointed in and do not concur with today’s denial of our appeal.
 The graduates of such a unique program would have helped our state to meet the critical environmental and climate-change-related challenges we all face today and increasingly will face in the future.”